tsilva/curriculum-vitae/README.md

 Developed some core features for the RIPE Core infrastructure, while simultaneously coordinating a development team (defining, prioritizing and assigning tasks, reviewing and merging pull requests, etc.), through the development of the [Karl Kustomize](#karl-kustomize) project for [Karl Lagerfeld](https://www.karl.com/pt-en).

-In a lesser role also contributed as a software developer to the [MYSWEAR online store](#myswear-online-store) featuring an advanced shoe customization rendering platform, related [iOS demo](#myswear-ios-demo) and the adaptation of the customizer to be used in a [holographic pyramid at Harrods](#myswear-harrods-holographic-pyramid), a Luxury Department Store in London.
+In a lesser role also contributed as a software developer to the [MYSWEAR online store](#myswear-online-store) featuring an advanced shoe customization rendering platform, related [iOS demo](#myswear-ios-demo) and the adaptation of the customizer to be used in a [holographic pyramid at Harrods](#myswear-harrods-holographic-pyramid), a luxury department store in London.

 ## [Rocksauce Studios](https://www.rocksaucestudios.com/)